Outside In (film)

-Outside In is a 2017 American drama film, directed by Lynn Shelton, from a screenplay by Shelton and Jay Duplass.
-It stars Jay Duplass, Edie Falco, Kaitlyn Dever, and Ben Schwartz.
+Outside In is a 2017 American drama film directed by Lynn Shelton, from a screenplay she co-wrote with Jay Duplass.
+It stars Duplass, Edie Falco, Kaitlyn Dever, and Ben Schwartz.

 The film had its world premiere at the Toronto International Film Festival on September 8, 2017.
-It was released on March 30, 2018, by The Orchard, to positive critical response.
+It was released in the United States on March 30, 2018, by The Orchard, to positive critical response.
 At the 2018 Filmfest DC, the international SIGNIS jury honored the film with the SIGNIS Prize.